lmondeil-tools/cli.documentation/readme.md

 > [!NOTE]
 >
-> There are 2 settings that can be set :
+> There are 3 settings that can be set :
 >
 > * `attributes-to-scan` : The names of the attributes types that represents the external dependencies in the code.
 The `ApiDependency` attribute with "ServiceName" property is a special attribute used on merges.
 >
 > * `exclude-classes` : The names of the types that won't be included in the graph
+>
+> * `root-filter` : The lambda expression that filters the root types